 Short Answer: In many respects, particularly when you only want to wrap part of your car, wrapping can be easier and cheaper than painting.
-The average cost of wrapping your car’s hood with carbon fiber, the most popular type of car wrap, is around $55 to $65 if you do it yourself, and around $250 to $300 for a professional installation.
+The average cost of wrapping your car’s hood with vinyl is around $60 to $100 (depending on the type of vinyl) if you do it yourself, and around $250 to $300 for a professional installation.
 Continue on to find out what you need to know about car hood wrap costs.